brandon-benge/InterviewPrep/system-design/components/api-design-communication.md

   - What's your team's familiarity with each approach?
   - Are you building for web clients or diverse client types?
   - How important is loose coupling vs. performance optimization?

+### Long-Polling vs. WebSockets vs. Server-Sent Events
+- **Summary:** These are techniques for real-time communication between clients and servers, each with different capabilities and trade-offs.
+- **Long-Polling:**
+  - Client sends a request and the server holds the connection open until new data is available.
+  - Simple to implement over HTTP.
+  - Higher latency and overhead compared to other methods.
+- **WebSockets:**
+  - Full-duplex communication channel over a single TCP connection.
+  - Low latency, bi-directional communication.
+  - More complex to implement and maintain.
+- **Server-Sent Events (SSE):**
+  - Unidirectional communication from server to client.
+  - Uses HTTP and EventSource API in browsers.
+  - Simpler than WebSockets but only supports server-to-client messages.
+- **Trade-offs:**
+  - Choose Long-Polling for compatibility and simplicity.
+  - Choose WebSockets for interactive, low-latency, bi-directional communication.
+  - Choose SSE for simpler, uni-directional real-time updates.